testillano/h2agent/README.md

   Implicitly disabled by option '--discard-server-data'.
   Ignored for unprovisioned events (for troubleshooting purposes).

+[--prometheus-port <port>]
+  Prometheus <port>; defaults to 8080 (-1 to disable metrics).

+[--prometheus-response-delay-seconds-histogram-boundaries <space-separated list of doubles>] Bucket boundaries for response delay seconds histogram; no boundaries are defined by default.

+[--prometheus-message-size-bytes-histogram-boundaries <space-separated list of doubles>] Bucket boundaries for message size bytes histogram; no boundaries are defined by default.

 [-v|--version]
   Program version.

 [-h|--help]
   This help.
 ```

+### Metrics

+Based in [prometheus data model](https://prometheus.io/docs/concepts/data_model/) and implemented with [prometheus-cpp library](https://github.com/jupp0r/prometheus-cpp), those metrics are collected and exposed through the server scraping port (`8080` by default, but configurable at [command line](#command-line) by mean `--prometheus-port` option) and could be retrieved using Prometheus or compatible visualization software like [Grafana](https://prometheus.io/docs/visualization/grafana/) or just browsing `http://localhost:8080/metrics`.

 ### Traces and printouts